-In honor of our brand new (and exclusive!) collection of birth flower jewelry from For You, With Love, we’re breaking down the meaning behind birth flowers.
-Each month is associated with a flower that grows and flourishes during that time and, and these blooms are believed to represent personality traits of people with birthdays in each given month.
+In honor of our exclusive birth flower jewelry collection, we’re breaking down the meaning behind birth flowers.
+Each month is associated with a flower that grows and flourishes during that time, and these blooms are believed to represent personality traits of people with birthdays in each given month.

 January is the start of a new year, a signal to start fresh with better habits and clear goals, so it’s fitting that its birth flower, the carnation, represents rebirth.
 As one of the only flowers that still thrives during the coldest of months, carnations are a bright pop of color even in the gloomiest weather, symbolizing the ability of those born in January to weather any storm.

 Iris’ get their name from the Greek goddess Iris who used rainbows as a means to travel and send messages, making this beautiful bloom that comes in a rainbow of shades itself a symbol of communication.
 Another flower that flourishes even in colder weather, the Iris represents the hopeful nature of those born in February.

 Bright and sunny yellow daffodils are symbols of luck across many cultures.
 This flower fittingly symbolizes new beginnings as we transition from winter to spring and represents the optimistic outlook of March babies and the happiness they bring the lives of others.

 Shop the look: Solid Gold Birth Flower Ring

 Although daisies come in multiple colors, they’re most often pictured in white which is what makes them a symbol of purity and innocence.
 This cheerful bloom represents the beauty in simplicity and has a youthful energy for those born in April who remain forever young at heart.

 May: Lily of the Valley